Fennel Seeds: 6 Health Benefits For Babies

-3. Help develop stronger bones — Fennel seeds are rich in magnesium and phosphorus — the main minerals that help in the bone development of children.
+3. Helps develop stronger bones — Fennel seeds are rich in magnesium and phosphorus — the main minerals that help in the bone development of children.
 They slow down the process of all bone-destroying cells.
 Feeding one teaspoon of fennel water every alternate day will help in the bone development of your child.

-4. Provide antioxidants — Antioxidants, also called free-radical scavengers, help prevent damage to the body's cells caused by pollution, exposure to the sun's ultraviolet rays and inflammation.
+4. Provides antioxidants — Antioxidants, also called free-radical scavengers, help prevent damage to the body's cells caused by pollution, exposure to the sun's ultraviolet rays and inflammation.
 These nutrients also slow down the aging process.
 Fennel seeds are packed with antioxidants that help in building the child's immunity and promote overall health.

-6. Promote brain function — Fennel seeds are a rich source of potassium.
+6. Promotes brain function — Fennel seeds are a rich source of potassium.
 They increase the electrical activity of the brain, leading to a healthy functioning brain.
 Consuming a small amount of fennel seeds regularly helps in enhancing the supply of oxygenated blood, filled with nutrients, to the brain.

 100 grams of fennel seeds contain: